Lightweight Transformer for EEG Classification via Balanced Signed Graph Algorithm Unrolling: Experiments

 For graph construction\footnote{See Appendix \ref{app:model_setup} for detailed configuration.}, each remaining 6,000-point (12 second) sequence is segmented into 6 non-overlapping chunks, resulting in a temporal graph of length 6, where each node corresponds to a 1000-dimensional feature vector.
 We employ three stacked blocks, each consisting of a BGL module with three convolutional layers followed by the LPF operation as shown in Figure \ref{fig:unroll_ideal_LP}.
 The term block here refers to this BGL + LPF unit, which is consistently used in the subsequent ablation studies.
 All models are trained on an NVIDIA GeForce RTX 3090.

-\textbf{Baseline methods.} We compare the proposed method with several competitive baselines.
-Non-graph-based methods include the k-Nearest Neighbors (kNN) classifier combined with Multivariate Dynamic Time Warping (MDTW) \citep{TASCI2023252}.
-The Transformer-based approach by \cite{LIH2023107312} models temporal dependencies in EEG time series data for classification.
-Additionally, \cite{10558582} employs Regularized O-minus tensor network decomposition (ROD) to derive features from time-frequency (TF) maps of EEG signals.
-Convolutional Neural Networks (CNNs) are used by \cite{10810442, Disli2025Epilepsy} to extract discriminative features from EEG spectrograms, with the latter leveraging a deep CNN architecture.
-On the other hand, graph-based methods include DGCNN \citep{song2018eeg} and GIN \citep{zhang2021deep}, which represent EEG data as graphs to capture complex relationships between channels, while EEGNet \citep{Lawhern_2018} and FBCSPNet \citep{8257015} utilize graph-based techniques to enhance feature extraction and classification performance.
+\textbf{Baseline methods.} We compare the proposed method with several competitive baselines, including both graph-based and non-graph-based approaches. \cite{TASCI2023252} use a k-Nearest Neighbors (kNN) classifier combined with Multivariate Dynamic Time Warping (MDTW).
+The Transformer-based method of \cite{LIH2023107312} models temporal dependencies in EEG time-series data for classification. \cite{10558582} employ Regularized O-minus tensor network decomposition (ROD) to extract features from time–frequency (TF) maps. \cite{eeg2rep2024} propose a self-supervised masked reconstruction framework to learn robust temporal–spatial EEG representations.
+Convolutional Neural Networks (CNNs) are used by \cite{10810442, Disli2025Epilepsy} to extract discriminative features from EEG spectrograms, while \cite{pan2022matt} further enhance feature quality by processing channel-wise embeddings on a Riemannian manifold.
+On the graph-based side, DGCNN \cite{song2018eeg} and GIN \cite{zhang2021deep} represent EEG data as graphs to capture complex inter-channel relations, while EEGNet \cite{Lawhern_2018} and FBCSPNet \cite{8257015} incorporate graph-inspired operations to enhance feature extraction and classification performance.